GTAmodding/gta3script-specs/SPECIFICATION.md

 This is an attempt to produce a formal language specification for the GTA3script language.

-GTA3script is an imperative, strong and statically typed scripting language built by DMA Design (now Rockstar North) to design the mission scripts in Grand Theft Auto game series.
+GTA3script is an imperative, strong and statically typed scripting language built by DMA Design (now Rockstar North) to design the mission scripts in Grand Theft Auto.

-The language is very basic and contains a huge amount of quirks uncommon to other languages.
-This document attempts to pull together all those tricks in a coherent way.
+The DMA Design compiler is very basic and contains a huge amount of bugs.
+These bugs introduce a lot of inconsistencies and quirks to the language.
+This document attempts to resolve these issues and set a coherent language.

+The language specified by this document is thus a subset of the language accepted by the in-house compiler.
+Any source code translated by an implementation of this should be able to be translated by the original compiler.
+The reverse is not true.
+A non-exhaustive list of differences is presented on the appendix.

 Scope
 ---------------------